Novel number two is on its way – here’s the first chapter.

 Blake’s Novel – Part 1 April 1992

 Mick would have set out that day with the usual preoccupations.
 A pall of gloom had descended on London after another Tory election victory, but he was headed over to where they were still celebrating John Major’s win.
 In true entrepreneurial style he was off to the City to make some money.
-However, the difference between Mick and the yuppies was that he’d be happy with enough for a meal at the café and maybe something left over for a bottle of cider.
+However, the difference between Mick and the yuppies was that he’d be happy with enough for a meal at the café and maybe some change left over for a bottle of cider.

 It was a brisk, showery afternoon.
 He had his guitar slung around his back, using a piece of string as a strap.
 Although it was when he played the tin whistle that the coins would rain in.
 The whistle was in the top pocket of his jacket.
-He was wearing a well worn tweed with leather patches on the elbows, one he picked up at Oxfam, and a pair of fingerless gloves that he could leave on while he played.
+He was wearing a tattered tweed with leather patches on the elbows, one he picked up at Oxfam, and a pair of fingerless gloves that he could leave on while he played.
 He was heading straight for Bank station to catch the start of the rush hour.

 There was nothing unusual about his skip down the stairs into Bethnal Green tube, nor the air of the other-world about his fellow afternoon travellers.
 There wasn’t much to disturb Mick’s thoughts – the ideas and tunes that would have been spinning around his head.
-So how was he to realise that within a few hours he’d be the cause of so much misery and destruction?
+So how was he to know that within a few hours he’d be the cause of so much misery and destruction?

 It was, in the end, just a rucksack someone asked him to look after.